pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 The only part left is to modify the controller to accept those new attributes.
-The entire idea behind Nested Attributes is that you won't have to add additional code in the controller to handle this input and the association, but you do need to allow those attributes to reach the model, which is what [Strong Parameters][strong-params] would prevent by default.
+The entire idea behind Nested Attributes is that you won't have to add additional code in the controller to handle this input and the association, but you do need to allow those attributes to reach the model.
+This is something that [Strong Parameters][strong-params] would prevent by default.
 So you will need to add the following to the `product_params` method in the `ProductsController`.